 Here’s a look at all the levels of Hilton status, and what perks each of them offer.
 I’ll also share tips on the easiest ways to earn each status tier.

 Hilton Status Tiers

-With Hilton elite status, you’ll get an upgraded experience for all stays at Hilton hotels.
-There is no cost to get started.
+With Hilton elite status, you’ll get an upgraded experience for all stays at Hilton hotels, and there is no cost to get started.
 Here is what you can expect from each level of elite status.

 How to get it: As the base tier for all members, you just need to sign-up on Hilton’s website for their rewards program.